-JANEK ACKERMANN, MITCHELL ANDERSON, JÈSUS ANDRES, STÉPHANIE BAECHLE, DIMITRI BÄHLER, BRIGHAM BAKER, KAROLIN BRAEGGER, AGLAIA BRÄNDLI, BREADED ESCALOPE, TOBIAS BRUNNER, FRANCESCO CAGNIN, ANDRIU DEPLAZES, DO NOTHING CURATING IN COLLABORATION WITH ANA ALENSO, NINA EMGE, FRITZ JAKOB GRÄBER, JASMINE GREGORY, MARIE GRIESMAR, CHRISTIAN INDERGAND & MAX EHRENGRUBER, SEMUEL LALA, IVY MONTEIRO, SVETA MORDOVSKAYA, NATALIE PORTMAN, PHILIP ORTELLI, PHILÉMON OTT, THAO PHAN DANG, PLUEER SMIT, MICHAËL REINHOLD, ADRIEN ROVER, TRACY SEPTEMBER, TINO SEUBER, DORIS DEHAN SON, STELLA, ILARIA VINCI, STUDIO VLORA
+JANEK ACKERMANN, MITCHELL ANDERSON, JÈSUS ANDRES, STÉPHANIE BAECHLER, DIMITRI BÄHLER, BRIGHAM BAKER, KAROLIN BRAEGGER, AGLAIA BRÄNDLI, BREADED ESCALOPE, TOBIAS BRUNNER, FRANCESCO CAGNIN, ANDRIU DEPLAZES, DO NOTHING CURATING IN COLLABORATION WITH ANA ALENSO, NINA EMGE, FRITZ JAKOB GRÄBER, JASMINE GREGORY, MARIE GRIESMAR, CHRISTIAN INDERGAND & MAX EHRENGRUBER, SEMUEL LALA, IVY MONTEIRO, SVETA MORDOVSKAYA, NATALIE PORTMAN, PHILIP ORTELLI, PHILÉMON OTT, THAO PHAN DANG, PLUEER SMIT, MICHAËL REINHOLD, ADRIEN ROVERO, TRACY SEPTEMBER, TINO SEUBERT, DORIS DEHAN SON, STELLA, ILARIA VINCI, STUDIO VLORA

 Hope Springs Eternal was the concluding event of the L23 Residency—an artistic residency project developed in the context of the temporary occupation of an empty building in Zurich’s city centre.
 Initiated in March 2020, L23 Residency was conceived as an improvised form of emergency hospitality, providing studio spaces at no cost to young art professionals during the lockdown.